 My wife Sam has been hailed as the Facebook queen for a while as she has been building online communities using Facebook groups for the last 8 years+ and knows how to network and build relationships like a boss.
-She’s a part of the Facebook power admin group (invited by Facebook personally) and has also been personally invited to Facebook HQ here in the UK on the back of her skills as a community builder.
+She’s a part of the Facebook power admin group (invited by Facebook personally) and has gone on to become a part of the Facebook team here in the UK on the back of her skills as a community builder.

 Sam can help anyone build an engaged audience, no matter what their business niche.

 I (Steve) am all about sales systems, automation and sales psychology.
 In other words, I’m a bit of a systems geek.
 Sam is a bit of a social media geek… hence the title Tribegeeks 🙂

 We work well together and between us we help and advise home business owners how to build an engaged audience (or tribe) and leverage the power of Facebook groups to make selling easy.

 Let’s keep this simple.